 (5) 1A revocation procedure is not initiated if the doctoral degree was awarded 20 years or more prior.
 2The initiation of a revocation procedure posthumously is excluded.

-(1) An honorary doctorate awarded by TU Berlin can be withdrawn if
+(1) An honorary doctorate awarded by TU Berlin will be revoked if

 (2) 1If the faculty board determines that sufficient grounds for suspicion exist pursuant to subsection 1, it advises in two readings whether the requirements for revocation of the honorary doctorate as stated in subsection 1 have been met.
 2The holder of the honorary doctorate is to be given the opportunity to comment.
 3A written record must be kept if this is done orally.
 4Voting on possible revocation is conducted in secret.
 The result of the vote is sent to the Academic Senate for a final decision.